Matthew Perry

 Matthew Perry and Lizzy Caplan

-In 2018, Matthew met Molly Hurwitz, a literary agent 22 years his junior.
+In 2018, Matthew met literary agent Molly Hurwitz, who was 22 years younger.
 Despite the age difference, their feelings were serious.
 Two years later, the couple announced their engagement.
 However, in June 2021, Perry and Hurwitz broke up.
 "Sometimes things just don't work out, and this is one of them.
-I wish Molly all the best," Matthew briefly commented.
+I wish Molly the best," Matthew said.

 Matthew Perry and Molly Hurwitz